My-Epitech-Organisation/gamepad2car/README.md

 - **Gamepad Control**: Use any gamepad (optimized for Logitech F710) to control your vehicle
 - **Video Game-Like Controls**: Includes boost, reverse gear toggle, and cruise control
-- **Gamepad Configuration**: Interactive calibration and remapping interface
+- **Gamepad Configuration**: Both terminal-based and graphical interface for calibration and remapping
 - **Customizable**: Adjust sensitivity, deadzones, and performance parameters
 - **VESC Integration**: Controls VESC-based motors via PyVESC protocol